Flokey82/go_gens/genpotion/README.md

-# genpotions: Potion generator / Alchemy
+# genpotion: Potion generator / Alchemy

 This package implements a simple alchemy system similar to the potion crafting systems found in the Elder Scrolls games.